 In recognising the deficit on the balance sheet there are a number of assumptions concerning inflation, rate of increase of salaries and pensions, mortality rates and interest rates that can have a significant effect on the deficit recorded.
 These assumptions are discussed with independent qualified actuaries and disclosed in note 20 to the financial statements.
+The sensitivities around these assumptions are also reflected in the note.

-b) Expected credit loss provision
+b) Expected credit loss allowance

 The expected credit loss on outstanding receivables is a key estimate under IFRS 9.
 We base our estimate of recoverability by grouping customers into similar economic profiles and applying a percentage loss rate based on forward looking judgements on the future collection rates that are likely to be achieved.
-In particular for the year ended 31 March 2022 this has included additional considerations of the possible impact of the ongoing economic uncertainty on the expected collection rates of outstanding receivables at the balance sheet date.
+In particular for the year ended 30 June 2022 this has included additional considerations of the possible impact of the ongoing economic uncertainty on the expected collection rates of outstanding receivables at the balance sheet date.
 These assumptions are discussed in note 25.
+A 1% reduction in collection rates would increase the expected credit loss allowance by £4.1m.